Ste Rinaldi

 Hi there!

-I am Stefano (but Ste is fine!), postdoctoral researcher at the Institut für Theoretische Astrophysik (ITA), Universität Heidelberg.
-I am part of the DEMOBLACK group, led by prof. Michela Mapelli.
+I am Stefano (but Ste is fine!), DFG Walter Benjamin fellow at the Institut für Theoretische Astrophysik (ITA), Universität Heidelberg.
+I collaborate with prof. Michela Mapelli’s DEMOBLACK group.

 I was born in Livorno (Italy) in 1996, where I got my technical high school diploma in Electronics and Electrical Engineering.
 In 2020, I obtained my Master’s degree in Physics with honours in Pisa defending a thesis entitled Inference of cosmological parameters from gravitational wave observations, supervised by Walter Del Pozzo.

-During my Ph.D., still advised by Prof. Del Pozzo, my research interests moved towards black hole population studies: in particular, I am exploring the several possibilities offered by Bayesian non-parametric methods.
+During my Ph.D., still advised by Prof. Del Pozzo and successfully defended in May 2024, my research interests moved towards black hole population studies: in particular, I am exploring the several possibilities offered by Bayesian non-parametric methods.

 I am an avid reader (but no horror books please: I’m slightly squeamish…) and a volleyball player (I play as libero, the one with the different jersey).
 After moving to Pisa I had to switch to beach volleyball, but I take it as a sign of destiny: I was born on the seaside, after all!
 Now in Germany I’m joining, again, an indoor club.